-DEFINITION AND TYPES OF VERBS
+DEFINITIONs AND TYPES OF VERBS

 ENGLISH

-Verbs are words that denote an action, event, process, or state of being, with reference to a subject.
-Functionally, there are two types: Auxiliary and Lexical The primary (non-modal) auxiliaries are do, have, and be.
+Verbs are words that denote an action, event, process, or state of being, with reference to a subject.1F Functionally, there are two types: Auxiliary (helping) and Lexical.

+Auxiliary verbs have grammatical meaning related to their function but, as their name implies, do not stand on their own.
+The primary (non-modal) auxiliaries are do, have, and be.
 Like lexical verbs, these inflect (change their form) to varying degrees for tense, person, number, and mood.
 The modal auxiliaries are words such as could, must, will, and used to.
 The inflection of such verbs is extremely limited.

-;
+All other verbs are lexical2F; they have complete meaning and thus can stand on their own or be used with auxiliaries.

-The various forms of havedocan be primary auxiliaries or lexical:
+The various forms of have, do, and be can be primary auxiliaries or lexical: